munificent/game-programming-patterns/book/observer.markdown

 </aside>

-The Observer pattern got popular during that zeitgeist, so it's no surprise that it's class heavy.
+The Observer pattern got popular during that zeitgeist, so it's no surprise that it's class-heavy.
 But mainstream coders now are more comfortable with functional programming.
 Having to implement an entire interface just to receive a notification doesn't fit today's aesthetic.